OpenTermsArchive/docs/content/contributing-terms.en.md

 }
 ```

-Within the `documents` JSON object, we will now declare terms.
+Within the `documents` JSON object, you will now declare terms.

 - - -